balena-os/balena-supervisor/README.md

 This is [resin.io](https://resin.io)'s supervisor, a program that runs on IoT devices and has the task of running user Apps (which are Docker containers), and updating them as resin.io's API informs it to.

-The supervisor is for now a Node.js program, with a subset of its functionality implemented in Go.
+The supervisor is a Node.js program.

-We are using [waffle.io](https://waffle.io) to manage our tickets / issues, so if you want to track our progress or contribute take a look at [our board there](https://waffle.io/resin-io/resin-supervisor).

 ## Running a supervisor locally

 This process will allow you to run a development instance of the supervisor on your local computer.
 It is not recommended for production scenarios, but allows someone developing on the supervisor to test changes quickly.
-The supervisor is run inside a Docker-in-Docker container that roughly emulates its environment when running on a resinOS device.
+The supervisor is run inside a resinOS instance running in a container, so effectively it's a Docker-in-Docker instance (or more precisely, [balena](https://github.com/resin-os/balena)-in-Docker).

 ### Set up `config.json`

-Add a `tools/dind/config.json` file from a staging or production device image.
-It should be configured for an x86 or amd64 device type (e.g. an Intel Nuc) so that you can push apps to it and they run properly on your computer.

-Note: Don't use staging for production devices.
-This is for development purposes only.
-A production (resin.io) `config.json` should work just as well for this local supervisor, but we also don't recommend using this in production scenarios - resinOS is better suited for that.

-A `config.json` file can be obtained in several ways, for instance:
+To configure the supervisor, you'll need a `tools/dind/config.json` file.
+There's two options on how to get this file:

-* Log in to the dashboard on resinstaging (https://dashboard.resinstaging.io), create or select an application, click "Download OS" and on the Advanced section select "Download configuration only".
+* Log in to the [resin dashboard](https://dashboard.resin.io), create or select an application, click "Add device" and on the Advanced section select "Download configuration file only".
+Make sure you use an x86 or amd64 device type for your application, for example Intel NUC.
 * Install the resin CLI with `npm install -g resin-cli`, then login with `resin login` and finally run `resin config generate --app <appName> -o config.json` (choose the default settings whenever prompted).
-Check [this section](https://github.com/resin-io/resin-cli#how-do-i-point-the-resin-cli-to-staging) on how to point resin CLI to a device on staging.

 The `config.json` file should look something like this:

 (Please note we've added comments to the JSON for better explanation - the actual file should be valid json *without* such comments)

 ```
 {
 	"applicationId": "2167", /* Id of the app this supervisor will run */